-Have you ever experienced any of these Keratoconus symptoms?
 Keratoconus is a progressive eye disease that affects the shape of your cornea.
 Those with the disease have thinning, bulging, cone-like shaped corneas, rather than the usual smooth round shape.
-This disease does not necessarily affect both eyes equally and vision quality can deteriorate at different rates.
+This disease does not necessarily affect both eyes equally and vision quality can deteriorate at different rates from person to person, and from eye to eye in the same person.

-If you think you are suffering from Keratoconus symptoms, you should book an appointment with a Keratoconus Specialist like Dr. Barry Leonard to get diagnosed.
+If you think you are suffering from Keratoconus symptoms, you should book an appointment with a Keratoconus Specialist like Dr. Barry Leonard at the California Keratoconus Center to get properly diagnosed.
 And if you think that someone you know might have Keratoconus, send them the Keratoconus Infographic on this page.

 There are several Keratoconus symptoms that individuals with this disease can experience.
 These symptoms can vary depending on how advanced your Keratoconus is.